-Objectives · 1.
-At the end of this lesson, you should be able ask and respond to questions regarding your a and marital status, and to ask about children in family. age 2.
-You should be able to recognize prices when y hear them in shopping situations. 'ou Translation of Dialogue : Susan: Are you married?
+Objectives · At the end of this lesson, you should be a ask and respond to questions regarding you and marital status, and to ask about childre family.
+2. You should be able to recognize prices when y hear them in shopping situations. 'ou Translation of Dialogue : Susan: Are you married?
 Khadija: Yes.
 I am.
 Are you?
 Susan: No. I'm not married.
 Khadija: Where is your family?
 Susan: My family is in America.
 Khadija: How many brothers and sisters do you have?
 Susan: I have four. ,